kalves-rally/automation_learning/README.md

 automation_learning
 ===================

-Bits and pieces of automation
+Bits and pieces of automation learning progress